 Indecency with a child can be graded as a second or third-degree felony.

 Continuous sexual abuse of young children is a much more serious crime under Texas Penal Code Section 21.02.
-Defendants accused in committing at least two sex offenses involving children in any period of 30 days or more face first-degree felony charges.
+Defendants accused of committing at least two sex offenses involving children in any period of 30 days or more face first-degree felony charges.
 The alleged victim does not have to be the same child.

 Even exposing one’s genitals or anus is a criminal offense.
 To convict on indecent exposure charges, the prosecution must prove that the defendant intended to arouse or gratify someone’s sexual desires.
 The prosecution must also establish that the defendant was reckless as to whether someone else was present and might be offended or alarmed.